Medical Schools in New Mexico: How to Get In (2024)

 University of New Mexico School of Medicine is located in Albuquerque, NM.

-Medical Schools in southern Wisconsin
+Medical Schools in southern New Mexico

 Burrell College of Osteopathic Medicine at NM State University is located in Las Cruces, NM.